ReactiveX/RxSwift/README.md

 }
 ```

-If some action needs to be peformed only after a successfull computation without using its result then `>>>` is used.
+If some action needs to be performed only after a successful computation without using its result then `>>>` is used.

 ```
 result1 >>> {